ImRanThereforeHail/BrainfuckGE/README.md

 Won't show anything

 ### Comma (,)

-The language used for the logic is a custom brainfuck.
-Below are the changes:

 In order to get input, rather than using just ',', you use ',LetterOfYourChoice', for instance